laristra/portage/doc/concepts.md

    appropriate limiters, reconstruct the field data for a given target cell/particle.

+All of these operations work with your underlying mesh/particles and state manager through wrappers that provide an interface the queries needed to perform any particular step.
+For an example of the requirements of the wrappers, see the [Example Use](@ref example) paeg.
+In the below, when we refer to _mesh_ or _particles_ in terms of the operations, we really mean _mesh wrappers_ and _particle swarm wrappers_.

+All operations consist of a _source_ mesh/particle swarm and a _target_ mesh/particle swarm.
+The _source_ entity is the one where we have existing field data, and the _target_ entity is object to which we would like to remap the data.

+## Search

+Given a source and target entity, this step simply _identifies_ which parts of the source contribute to which parts of the target.
+Concretely, for mesh-mesh remap this step would identify which source cells overlap each target cell. **ADD IMAGE**

+portage has several search algorithms with varying degrees of sophistication/speed.  **ADD LINKS TO API DOCS**

+- SearchSimple - 2d, bounding box search
+- SearchKDTree - 2d or 3d parallel k-d tree search
+- SearchSimplePoints - any-d quadratic time search over particle swarms
+- SearchPointsByCells - any-d linear time search over particle swarms

+## Intersect

+## Interpolate

 ## Obtaining portage
 portage is maintained within a git [repository](https://github.com/laristra/portage) on GitHub that contains a couple of git submodules.
 To fully checkout the code